kimpettersen/angular-node-cv/README.md

 * Give me a job offer!
-* Perform a GET request to the API
+* Perform GET requests to the API
 * Look through the code
 * Give me a code review or any type of feedback